-The Fund aims to achieve attractive long-term returns by investing in a blend of direct investments and a diversified selection of funds across various asset classes.
+The Fund will primarily invest in passive funds or funds whose investment policy aims to track the performance of an index.
+The Fund aims to achieve attractive long-term returns by investing in a selection of (including ETFs) across various asset classes.